 When it comes to frame style, what you go for comes down to personal taste – however make sure you take time to explore as there are a huge variety of frames out there now that can really create different looks for your space.

-Alongside classic wooden frames there are now floating frames like the styles we have in our Bacall collection that have a cool, modern look.
+Alongside classic wooden frames there are now floating frames that have a cool, modern look.
 Each frame is a pane of glass backed with acrylic, so the image placed between them appears suspended.